 This project is listed as Project R-5777C in the

 N.C.
-Department of Transportation's State Transportation Improvement Program and is funded for $153.1 million.
-NCDOT is considering two design alternatives.
-Cost estimates for each are shown below.
+Department of Transportation's State Transportation Improvement Program and is funded for $275.1 million.
+NCDOT is considering this Preferred Alternative.
+Cost estimates are shown below.

 Estimated Cost by Alternative*